-Broderick, a Republican, was the representative for Kansas's 1st congressional district from 1895 to 1899.
+Broderick was the representative for Kansas’s 1st congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1891 to Mar 1899, Broderick missed 349 of 1,022 roll call votes, which is 34.1%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.